 For an explanation of causes of most abnormal blood and urine tests, go here

 To see how tests are grouped, go here

 The white blood cell count or WBC is a part of your pet's CBC or complete blood cell count.
 When oxygen-carrying red blood cells and thrombocytes/platelets that help form blood clots are part of the report it is a CBC, when they are not included it is a WBC.

 The job of your dog or cat ’s white blood cells is to defend its body.
-These cells (leukocytes) are the foot soldiers of its immune system.
-They appear white (white=leuko) when they form a layer in a centrifuged sample of your pet’s blood – hence their name.
+These cells (WBCs=leukocytes) are the foot soldiers of the immune system.
+They appear white (white=leuko) when they form a thin upper layer on a centrifuged sample of your pet’s blood – hence their name.

 When there are not enough of them (leukopenia) your pet is at risk of infection.
 When there are too many of them (leukocytosis) your pet is in an active battle against some perceived or imaginary foreign invader.

 All WBCs, except the lymphocytes, originate in your dog or cat ’s bone marrow.
 All except the lymphocyte take their names from their appearance when observed on a dye-stained microscope slide.